PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 ```@example taylorize
 length(methods(TaylorIntegration.jetcoeffs!)) == 2 # initial value
 ```
-This number is maybe increased (new methods are added) when the macro, or some of the internal functions around it, are used without an error.
+This number is increased (new methods are added) when the macro, or some of the internal functions around it, are used without an error.

 The macro [`@taylorize`](@ref) is intended to be used in front of the function